whoisdsmith/BOOKMRKS-MTHRFCKR-II/Tech/Mobile.md

 ![](https://www.mrexcel.com/board/styles/mrexcel/mrexcel-logo-og.png)

 [Export each Row to unique Txt file-MrExcel Message Board](https://www.mrexcel.com/board/threads/export-each-row-to-unique-txt-file.279737) - I have a 25000 rows of data in three columns.
 I need to export each row of data to a unique text file.
-The text file would look like this:  datafromA1 datafromB1 datafromC1  The file name would...
+The text file would look like this:  datafromA1 datafromB1 datafromC1  The file name would…

 2021-11-24T04:08:09.000Z